Pakistan reports 27 coronavirus cases, no death in 24 hours

 According to the latest figures issued by the National Institute of Health (NIH), at least 27 persons were tested positive for COVID-19 across the country in the past 24 hours.

-Pakistan has conducted 6,666 tests in the past 24 hours out of which 27 persons were tested positive for the disease.
-The COVID Positivity Ratio was recorded at 0.41 percent.
+Pakistan has conducted 7,183 tests in the past 24 hours out of which 27 persons were tested positive for the disease.
+The COVID positivity ratio was recorded at 0.38 percent.